bougou/sail/docs/en/component.md

 ```

 The `components.yaml` file or any files with suffix `.yaml` under `components` directory can be used to declare components.
-The files under `components` has no actual meanings.
+The names of the files under `components` directory have no actual meanings.

-The names of components are infered from the top-level keys in yaml files.
+The names of components are infered from the top-level keys of the yaml files.

 When naming components, you have to make sure they are not conflict with the variables defined in `vars.yaml`.

 ## Component Implementation

 The component implementations are the real Ansible and/or Helm code for the component.
+It's your responsibility to develop ansible role or helm chart for the component.

 The `products/<productName>/roles` directory holds the implementations for each product.
 Generally, you will develop a corresponding role for each component of the product under `products/<productName>/roles` directory.